russtoku/conjurex/README.md

 one and modify it for your programming language.

-After generating the tags file (`:helptags doc` in the repo directory), you should be able to help using `:he conjurex` to access the help documentation for Conjurex clients.
+After generating the tags file (`:helptags doc` in the repo directory), you should be able to use `:he conjurex` to access the help documentation for Conjurex clients.